NetPenguins/ludus_sliver/README.md

 - Debian-based Linux (buster, bullseye, bookworm, jammy, focal, bionic)
 - Ansible 2.10+
 - Internet access (to fetch Sliver and dependencies)
+- **~15 GB free disk space** on the filesystem used for `sliver_build_dir` (default `/opt`).
+The build downloads Go toolchains, Zig, and Garble for 6 platforms before compiling. `/tmp` is typically a small tmpfs and will run out of space — always use a path on the main filesystem.

 ---